giilbert/giilbert/README.md

 # hi there 👋
 ![aw no cute cat image..](https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif)

-It seems like you have found me
+it seems like you have found me

-## what I'm working on
+## what I'm working on 🔨
 - **gilboto**:
     gilbert's discord bot for things like utility, memes, and moderation